Mr Kurt Schulte-Schrepping

 After retirement from football, Brenton worked for 10 years in the Department of Human Services.
 He is currently working for IUIH as a Deadly Choices Ambassador.
 Brenton is passionate about Indigenous Health and empowering students and community to make a Deadly Choice through healthy eating, being physically active and being mentally strong.

-Brenton also encourages students who have aspirations of becoming professional athletes to gain a tertiary education or trade, as professional sport does not last for ever.
+Brenton also encourages students who aspire to become professional athletes to gain a tertiary education or trade, as professional sport does not last for ever.
 He strongly believes that having tertiary qualifications or a trade is very important to set you up for life after professional sport.

 Ms Amanda Martin